smartmobilefactory/SMF-Fastlane-Commons/commons/ios/smf_build_variants_for_pod_pr_check/README.md

 ### Build Variants for Pod PR Check
-This lane returns an array which contains all build variants that contain the word "example".
-Build variants of this type can be build to test the code of the framework.
+This lane returns an array which contains all build variants which need to be build for a PR check.

+If the is a build variant specified in the Config.json which contains *alpha* and array containing this build variant will be returned.
+In case there are multiple alpha build variants, only the first one will be returned in an array.

+Otherwise an array containing all build variants which contain *example* will be returned.

 Example: